lewinsohndp/dimensional-reduction/README.md

 UMAP:
 To use UMAP class instantiate my_umap.UMAP with wanted paramters.
 Then call UMAP.fit(X) where X is the dataset to be embedded in low dimension.
 The k-nearest neighbors calculator generally takes around 10 minutes of additional time to run.
-There are files saved in k_neighbors that are precalculated for 5, 15, and 30 neighbors that will greatly increase the speed of calculating the embedding.
+There are files saved in k_neighbors that are precalculated for 5, 15, and 30 neighbors for the penguins dataset that will greatly increase the speed of calculating the embedding.
+Specifically, load and prepare the penguin dataset as done in test_umap.py and then call UMAP.fit(X, use_precomputed=True)
 UMAP Files:
 1. my_umap.py: Main script for UMAP implemtation containing UMAP Class.
 2. test_umap.py: Script for basic tests of UMAP